-prescribed manner, report the cab's location, buy gas from the cab company, accept calls or dispatches, or keep their cab in a designated location.
+Driver conduct was never controlled by the cab companies.
+Drivers were not required to operate in any prescribed manner, to report the cab's location, to buy gas from the cab company, to accept calls or dispatches, or to keep their cab in a designated location.
 Drivers were on their own once they left the garage, and were free to prospect for fares in any manner.
 The only requirements the cab company enforced were the daily rate for the cab, care and skill in driving, and compliance with applicable laws and regulations.
-The court found compliance with the law was not control by the employer, and ruled the drivers to be independent contractors.
+The court found compliance with law not to be control by the employer, and ruled the drivers to be independent contractors.

 In SIDA of Hawaii, Inc. v.
-NLRB,6 a company of independent taxicab owner-operators argued that its members were independent contractors.
-SIDA was a self-governing trade association, providing a collective body of independent drivers to compete with larger taxi companies in bidding for the right to operate at Honolulu International Airport.
-SIDA had an exclusive contract to provide taxi service at the airport.
+NLRB, a company of independent taxi cab owner-operators argued that its members were independent contractors.
+SIDA was a self-governing trade association, providing a collective body of independent drivers to compete with larger taxi companies in bidding for the right to operate at Honolulu airport.
+SIDA had an exclusive contract to provide taxi service at Honolulu airport.
 Any qualified applicant could be a member of SIDA by owning a suitable vehicle, having a valid license, and having an acceptable personal appearance.
-If the applicant was approved, he signed a Standard Independent Drivers Contract with SIDA
+If the applicant was approved, he signed a Standard Independent Drivers Contract with SIDA.

-The court found an absence of actual control by SIDA because of the following:
+The court found an absence of actual control by SIDA because:

-- Drivers made substantial personal investments in their taxicab activities, purchasing and maintaining their own vehicles; obtaining all necessary city and state permits; paying their own income taxes, health insurance, Social Security, unemployment benefits, and auto insurance; and paying a monthly stall rental fee to SIDA, along with a 50-cent trip fee for each trip made out of the airport. - Drivers were substantially independent in their operations.
+- ▶ Drivers made substantial personal investments in their taxi cab activities, purchasing and maintaining their own vehicles; obtaining all necessary city and state permits; paying their own income taxes, health insurance, Social Security, unemployment benefits and auto insurance; and paying a monthly stall rental fee to SIDA along with a \$0.50 trip fee for each trip made out of the airport. - ▶ Drivers were substantially independent in their operations.
 They were free not to work for SIDA, could work for other cab companies, could make their own arrangements with clients, and were not limited to operate in a particular area.
-Fares were not determined by SIDA but by local ordinances, and were collected and retained by the drivers.
-SIDA did not pay compensation to the drivers, did not withhold taxes, and kept no income tax records for them. - Drivers' contracts specifically provided for an independent contractor relationship.
+Fares were not determined by SIDA but by local ordinances, which were collected and retained by the drivers.
+SIDA did not pay compensation to the drivers, did not withhold, and kept no income tax records for them. - ▶ Drivers' contract specifically provided for an independent contractor relationship.

-The NLRB argued that SIDA's rules, regulations, and enforcement were strong evidence of the company's control over the drivers.
+The NLRB argued that SIDA's rules, regulations and enforcement were strong evidence of the company's control over the drivers.
 The court disagreed.
 Many of SIDA's regulations merely incorporated requirements imposed by its commercial contracts and state and local ordinances.
 Thus, the court found the owner-operators to be independent contractors.

-Legal and Community Standards
+Legal And Community Standards

 Meyer Dairy, Inc. v.
-NLRB,7 involved the status of milk distributors as independent contractors or employees, and put a particular spin on the existence of compliance with laws.
-Meyer Dairy Distributors Association was a group of milk distributors that petitioned the NLRB to bargain with its putative employer, Meyer Dairy Co.8 The company countered that association members were independent contractors.
-The NLRB found the association members (distributors) to be employees, and the company appealed to the Tenth Circuit.
+NLRB, involved the status of milk distributors as independent contractors or employees, and puts a particular spin on the existence of compliance with laws.
+Meyer Dairy Distributors Association (the "Association"), was a group of milk distributors who petitioned the NLRB to bargain with its putative employer, Meyer Dairy Company (the "Company").
+The Company countered that Association members were independent contractors.
+The NLRB found the Association members (the "Distributors") to be employees, and the Company appealed to the Tenth Circuit.